 ABOUT THE ARTIST

-Because of her great curiosity about the human body, mind and spirit, she studied naturopathic medicine and yoga.
-She also joined local artists’ groups and was greatly inspired painting side by side with artist friends, learning about many different approaches.
+I was born and raised in Germany.
+My curiosity about the human body, mind, and spirit brought me to study Naturopathic Medicine and Yoga.
+At the same time, I joined local artists’ groups and was greatly inspired, painting side by side with artist friends, learning about many different approaches.

-With great pleasure she kept on carving until she relocated to Ontario in 2000 and found her new home in the Uxbridge area, where she quickly connected to its vibrant arts community.
-Ever since she has been a member of the Uxbridge Celebration of the Arts committee and participated in the Uxbridge Studio Tour.
+I relocated to Ontario in 2000 and found my new home in the Uxbridge area, where I quickly connected to its vibrant arts community and ever since have been involved in The Uxbridge Celebration of the Arts and The Uxbridge Studio.

 Captured by the immediate responsiveness of clay and its infinite malleability, my focus shifted toward three-dimensional work in ceramic and multimedia in 2004.

 My sculptural work is an attempt to communicate my fascination with human expressions, and the secrets behind the mind and spirit.
 The stories told by the ‘Spiritual Beings’ often bring to light the question: “Who are you?
 And through you, who am I?”
 In that way, each work becomes a quest.
 Out of endless possibilities, the inside, in its own time, reveals itself to form the outside.